dylan-lang/opendylan/documentation/library-reference/source/dylan/weak-tables.rst

 A weak reference is an reference that the garbage collector treats as irrelevant to establishing whether the object referred to is live.
-If an object has only weak references to it, the garbage collector can delete the reference and recycle the object’s memory.
+If an object has only weak references to it, the garbage collector can delete the reference and recycle the object's memory.
 We call a normal reference a *strong reference*.

 Weak references are a useful tool for building data structures where you